 Godshill Model Village: The tourist traps of Godshill and Shanklin Old Village reproduced at 1/10th scale.
 'You can find all of our houses, cottages, churches and pubs in real life for a proper Gulliver [or Godzilla (Godshilla?)-suited] experience!
 Our models are fantastic replicas of these real buildings, made with sand and cement so they weather as they age.
 We even thatch them just like the real thing' (the website).
 The abundant conifers, trimmed to maintain scale are equally notable. £4.95 to enter, but free to RHS members.
 We'll take the recommended 45 minutes to explore it over lunch, but if it's not your thing, you're welcome to go to the pub or explore the village.

 Appuldurcombe House: The shell of a large and very fine 18th-century baroque mansion, built 1702-1740 for the Worsley family by John James.
 Requisitioned by the military and bombed by enemy action in 1943 and left a ruin.
 Managed by English Heritage.
 Freemantle Arch, 1770s, perhaps by James Wyatt.
 We won't be entering, just glimpsing it.

 St Boniface Down and Bonchurch Down: Chalk hills rising to 241 metres, the island's highest point, In 1940 the radar station was bombed by Stukas, a scene reconstructed in the film The Battle of Britain.
 Ecologically a rare juxtaposition of calcareous downland and acid grassland-heathland with acid-loving gorse, heather, bell heather and bilberry meeting alkaline-loving juniper and box.
 The cap of gravel supports a forest of holm oak.
-The views, south to the sea and north over the island are stupendous and worth the climb.
+The views, south to the sea and north over the island are stupendous.